by Dr. Bill Rawls

 Normal CRP levels, however, are often present in individuals who follow good dietary habits and yet still suffer from a chronic illness

-Vitamin D is not only important for healthy bones, but also very important for normal immune function.
+Vitamin D is not only important for healthy bones, but it’s also very important for normal immune function.
 There are several forms of vitamin D; calcidiol (25 OH vitamin D) is the most commonly measured form in blood tests.

-Ultimately, the best way to stay on top of your vitamin D levels is to work with your healthcare provider to determine which dose is right for you.
+Ultimately, the best way to stay on top of your vitamin D levels is to work with your health care provider to determine which dose is right for you.
 Ideally, have your levels checked every six months.

-Low B12 levels (normal ranges vary between labs) can be a sign of low intake (sometimes seen in vegetarians), but more commonly it’s a sign of inadequate absorption and gastric dysfunction.
+Low B12 levels (normal ranges vary between labs) can be a sign of low intake (sometimes seen in vegetarians), but more commonly, it’s a sign of inadequate absorption and gastric dysfunction.
 Vitamin B12 generally increases spontaneously with improved health habits, but in the short term, B12 injections or sublingual (under the tongue) supplements can improve energy levels.
 Activated forms like methylcobalamin or hydroxocobalamin of B12 are better absorbed orally than the more common inactive form, cyanocobalamin, used in most multivitamin products.

 Ferritin measures iron stores.
 Low ferritin levels can indicate low stores of iron in the body, which can be associated with fatigue.
 High ferritin levels indicate abnormal retention of iron in the body (called hemochromatosis), which can be associated with liver damage and nonspecific symptoms.
 High levels can also be associated with autoimmunity and chronic infection.